walker2/k8s-goapm-examples/mux-span/README.md

-## Simplest example of working Elastic APM Go agent with integration in Kubernetes
+## The simplest example of working Elastic APM Go agent with integration in Kubernetes
 It traces gorilla/mux calls and custom wait spans.
 You can test it using some simple request libarary like https://github.com/rakyll/hey